 In most cases, you have the right to access the personal information that we hold about you.
 If you wish to access your personal information, please contact our Quality Team at firstname.lastname@example.org

-We will deal with all requests for access to personal information as quickly as possible.
+We will endeavour to deal with all requests for access to personal information as quickly as possible (and in any event generally within 30 days).
 Requests for a large amount of information, or information which is not currently in use, may require further time before a response can be given.

 We may charge you a reasonable fee for access if a cost is incurred by us in order to retrieve your information, but in no case will we charge you a fee for your application for access.